jimniels/blog/src/client/posts/2019-12-20-stuff-to-say-on-twitter.md

 ---
-title: Twitter Cards and Visually Representing That I’ve Got Stuff To Say
-date: 2019-12-20
 tags: tips
 ---

+# Twitter Cards and Visually Representing That I’ve Got Stuff To Say

 Have you ever noticed when you post a link on Twitter, it gives you that nice “Twitter card” preview?
 But if you haven’t setup your website to give hungry Twitter the data it feeds on, you’ll get a default image (and who likes a default image?)